Fátima, Portugal: Climate

 Summer temperatures range between 27 °C at day and 15 °C at night, but are rather unpredictable, as influences from the marine layer of the nearby Atlantic can often lower the maxima to around 22 C and thermal lows from the Iberian Peninsula can lead temperatures to surpass 35 C. Temperatures rarely get above 40 °C but when they do they are often accompanied by low humidity which can sometimes lead to unwanted forest fires around the area.

 The city has about 2600 hours of annual sunshine.
-Snow is rare but not uncommon, the last one being in 2016 and 2013 both in 27 February.
+Snow is rare, the last significant events being in 2016 and 2013 both on 27 February.